sean-peters-au/climbing-mono/bb-camera/README.md

 # betaboard-camera

-This is a very simple service that provides recent video feed queryable by timestamp.
+A camera service that includes features for: photos, recordings and video feeds.

 ## Setup